Kinder Week 32 (T/TH)

 4. To be able to accurately copy a sentence (using handwriting lines) correctly

 • Keep monitoring proper pencil grip and correct letter formation!
 Have your student self-correct any backward letter or number!
+They should be gaining speed and accuracy in their copywork, by this point in the year.

 Spelling